-Kirby Runyon is a senior research scientist in planetary geology at Johns Hopkins University Applied Physics Laboratory where he the rocky, geologic landforms on Mars, the Moon, Pluto, Charon, Venus and elsewhere using spacecraft images, laboratory experiments, and analog Earth geology.
+Kirby Runyon is a planetary geologist and research scientist at the Planetary Science Institute.
+He studies the rocky, geologic landforms on Mars, the Moon, Pluto, Charon, Venus and elsewhere using spacecraft images, laboratory experiments, and analog Earth geology.
 He is also project scientist for the Neptune Odyssey concept study.

 He lives in Columbia, MD, with his cat, Nixie, named after Nix, a small moon of Pluto.